Single-photon emitters in WSe$_2$: Critical role of phonons on excitation schemes and indistinguishability: Influence of phonon coupling on exciton preparation

 Both resonant and phonon-assisted excitations make use of a single pulse, while two detuned pulses are necessary for two-color excitation via the SUPER scheme \cite{Bracht2021, Karli2022, Vannucci2023} or the red-and-blue dichromatic protocol \cite{He2019, Koong2021, Vannucci2023}.

 To obtain the dynamics, we calculate the reduced density operator $\rho(t)$ for the QE with the formalism of time-evolving matrix product operators (TEMPO) \cite{Strathearn2018}, where the influence of the phonon environment is encoded within a tensor network and treated exactly.
-This allows for exact numerical results going beyond the limitations of the polaron transformation or the weak-coupling theory, which break down for fast laser pulses and strong phonon coupling \cite{Vannucci2023}.
+This allows for exact numerical results going beyond the limitations of the polaron transformation or the weak-coupling theory, which break down for fast laser pulses and strong phonon coupling respectively \cite{Vannucci2023}.
 Calculations are performed with the \textsc{OQuPy} Python package \cite{OQuPy}, using the 2D phonon spectral density as in Eq.~\eqref{eq:phonon_spectral_density} and with parameters $\alpha$ and $\omega_{\rm c}$ as in Table \ref{tab:tab1}.

-The exciton preparation fidelity is calculated as the excited state population after the pulse is gone, namely $P_X = \Tr \qty[\sigma^\dag \sigma \rho(t)] \eval_{t = 3 t_p}$.
-Influence of the quadratic phonon coupling is negligible here and is not considered.
+The exciton preparation fidelity is calculated as the excited state population right after the pulse, namely $P_X = \Tr \qty[\sigma^\dag \sigma \rho(t)] \eval_{t = 3 t_p}$.
+In this Section, we neglect the dephasing $\gamma_{\rm pd}$ induced by quadratic phonon coupling and the noise-induced broadening $\gamma_{\rm noise}$.
 Furthermore, we suppress the spontaneous decay term in order to focus purely on the excitation dynamics.
 This is justified by the fact that exciton preparation occurs on a timescale which is much faster than relaxation (a few ps compared with 1--10 ns).